taskless/taskless/docs/get-started/express.md

 ## Creating a Queue

 Queues in the Express integration are Queues first, and an [Express Route](https://expressjs.com/en/4x/api.html#router) second.
 In this example, we're going to create a queue called "echo", which just mirrors the job's body content to the console.
-Express comes with an integration pre-built into Taskless, available under `@taskless/client/express`.
+Taskless comes with an integration pre-built for Express, available under `@taskless/client/express`.

 ```ts
 // routes/queues/echo.ts